Approximation of magnetic Schr\"odinger operators with $\delta$-interactions supported on networks: Introduction

-Of course, the operators with the singular potentials are only idealized replacements of more realistic operators with regular potentials, and so the relation of the regular and the singular models was justified via an approximation procedure already in \cite{KP31}.
+Of course, the operators with the singular potentials are only idealized replacements of more realistic operators with regular potentials.
+The relation of the regular and the singular models was justified via an approximation procedure already in \cite{KP31}.
 For $A=Q=0$ the approximation of one, two, and three-dimensional Schr\"odinger operators with $\delta$-point interactions by Schr\"odinger operators with scaled regular potentials in the norm resolvent sense was treated systematically in the 1970s and 1980s, see the monograph \cite{AGHH05} and the references therein; the latter convergence implies, in particular, the convergence of the spectra and of functions of the involved operators \cite{K95, W00} and thus, it justifies the usage of the idealized models as good approximations of their regular counterparts.
 The approximation of Schr\"odinger operators with $\delta$-potentials supported on the sphere in $\mathbb{R}^3$ was considered in \cite{AGS87, S92}, then the situation that $\Sigma$ is the boundary of a star shaped domain and $\alpha$ is real-valued and smooth was investigated in \cite{P95}, and unbounded and $C^2$-smooth $\Sigma$ in $\mathbb{R}^2$ and $\mathbb{R}^3$ and constant $\alpha \in \mathbb{R}$ were treated in \cite{EI01, EK03}.
 It is worth mentioning that in \cite{SV96} Laplacians with $\delta$- (and other measure valued) potentials supported on quite general geometries were approximated, but only in the strong resolvent sense, which does not imply the convergence of the spectra of the approximating operators in the Hausdorff metric.
-Finally, in \cite{BEHL17} the approximation of the Schr\"odinger operator with a $\delta$-potential of real-valued strength $\alpha \in L^\infty(\Sigma)$ on one bounded or unbounded $C^2$-smooth hypersurface $\Sigma \subset \mathbb{R}^n$, $n \geq 2$, was shown, and in \cite{BEHL19} the approximation of a two-dimensional Schr\"odinger operator with a homogeneous magnetic field and an electric $\delta$-potential of real-valued strength $\alpha \in L^\infty(\Sigma)$ supported on a bounded $C^{1,1}$-smooth curve was treated.
+Finally, in \cite{BEHL17} the approximation of the Schr\"odinger operator with a $\delta$-potential of real-valued strength $\alpha \in L^\infty(\Sigma)$ on one bounded or unbounded $C^2$-smooth hypersurface $\Sigma \subset \mathbb{R}^n$, $n \geq 2$, was shown, and in \cite{BEHL19} the approximation of a two-dimensional Schr\"odinger operator with a homogeneous magnetic field and an electric $\delta$-potential of real-valued strength $\alpha \in L^\infty(\Sigma)$ supported on a bounded $C^{1,1}$-smooth curve was treated; note that \cite{BEHL19} is the only work known to the author where the approximation of $H_{A,Q,\alpha}$ for $A \neq 0$ was treated.